 Bacon Wrapped Pork Tenderloin is a delicious main dish for a weekend dinner.
 Unbelievably delicious pork tenderloin smothered in Dijon mustard and fresh garlic, wrapped in bacon, drizzled with a bit of honey and roasted to perfection.

 Pork tenderloin is the long, thin cut of pork that runs along the spine from hip to shoulder.
 It is the softer, juicier, and more tender cut of meat.
 Personally, I think it is the best cut of pork in terms of flavor and texture.

-Pork tenderloin is very easy to cook in the oven or even on stove top.
-It can be roasted in the oven whole or cut into slices and make Pork Cutlets on stovetop.
+It’s very easy to cook in the oven or even on stove top.
+You can roast it in the oven whole or cut into slices and make Pork Cutlets on stovetop.
 Either method you use, remember that pork tenderloin is better to cook quickly at higher temperature and don’t overcook it!

-This Bacon Wrapped Pork Tenderloin is amazing and would make a wonderful holiday dinner addition.
-Actually, it would be perfect for any weekend dinner.
+This Bacon Wrapped Pork Tenderloin is amazing and would make a wonderful holiday dinner addition or just as a weekend main course.
 So simple and tasted incredible.

 I’m not lying about how simple it is.
-It all comes down to rubbing pork with some Dijon mustard and garlic and wrapping it in bacon.
+It all comes down to rubbing pork with some Dijon and maple mixture and wrapping it in bacon.
 (Who doesn’t love BACON!)
 Then, just place it in the roasting pan and drizzle with some honey.
 That’s it!
 Easy-peasy-delicious.

 Pork tenderloin is a tender meat and it will stay tender while reheating.
 Dijon mustard will caramelize nicely, adding some great flavors.
 I enjoyed this pork even more the next day.